bradp/vv/README.md

 To start creating a site, simply do `vv create` ( you can also do `vv --create`, or simply `vv -c`).
 You will then be prompted for all required options.

+Note: if using a git repo as wp-content, it needs to be either over HTTPS, or Vagrant's SSH key needs to be added to the provider if it is a private repo or over SSH.

 All options and flags are [listed below](#options).

 ## Site Creation